-U.S. House passes legislation taking hard line on China over Hong Kong, Huawei
+U.S. House takes hard line on China over Hong Kong, Huawei

 The United States has accused Huawei of stealing American intellectual property and violating Iran sanctions.
 Many Republican and Democratic members of Congress say they view the company as a security threat.

-Hong Kong has been rocked by massive marches and at times violent protests involving teargas, petrol bombs and live rounds, over concerns Beijing is tightening its grip on the city and eroding democratic rights.
+Hong Kong has been rocked by at times violent protests over concerns Beijing is tightening its grip on the former British colony and eroding its democratic system.

 Beijing rejects the charge and accuses Western countries, like the United States and Britain, of stirring up trouble.